ibm-cloud-docs/pattern-intra-org-multitenancy/namespace-isolation.md

 {{site.data.keyword.attribute-definition-list}}

-# Namespace based isolation
+# Isolating namespaces
 {: #namespace}

+With namespace-based isolation, tenants share a cluster.
+Within that cluster, namespaces are used to logically separate each tenant's resources.
+{: shortdesc}

 ![Namespace based isolation reference](/images/namespace-isolation.svg){: caption="Namespace based isolation" caption-side="bottom"}

 ## Advantages
 {: #advantages}

+Namespace-based isolation provides the following advantages for your organization:

-- **Cost efficiency through shared infrastructure and operational overhead**
+- Cost efficiency by using shared infrastructure.
-- **Reduces complexity by managing one cluster instead of multiple**
+- Reduces complexity by managing one cluster instead of many clusters.
-- **Facilitates efficient scaling and resource allocation based on demand without infrastructure duplication**
+- Facilitates efficient scaling and resource allocation based on demand without infrastructure duplication.
-- **Standardized management processes, tools, and monitoring across a unified environment**
+- Standardized management processes, tools, and monitoring across a unified environment.

 ## Challenges
 {: #challenges}

+Namespace-based isolation includes the following challenges for your organization:

-- **Shared cluster-scoped resources can cause single point of failure (All BU affected)?**
+- Shared cluster-scoped resources can cause a single point of failure that might impact all tenants.
+- Updates impact all tenants.
-- **Ingress Controller** – Use multiple instances
+- Requires multiple instances of the Ingress Controller.
-- **Service Mesh** – Is shared instance acceptable?
-- **Storage provider** – Dedicated storage clusters per tenant or shared storage cluster?
-- **Isolation of Application Logs** – Platform scenario
-- **Monitoring level Isolation of Metrics for customer** – Platform scenario
-- **Noisy Neighbour** – See *Fair Sharing* in Best Practices
+- Requires a shared dedicated infrastructure layer, also known as a service mesh.
+- Storage provider decisions, such as using shared storage clusters versus dedicated storage clusters per tenant.
+- Isolated application logs.
+- Isolated metrics for customers.
+- The noisy neighbor problem can be mitigated by enforcing fair sharing per tenant.
-- **Multi Namespace Deployment** for each tenant
+- Multi-namespace deployments for each tenant.
-- **Chargeback** – Global infrastructure auto scaling
+- Chargebacks are more challenging with global infrastructure auto scaling.
-- **SLA Agreement** on the environments
+- The SLA agreement must be accepted on the environments.
-- **Privileged pods**
+- Privileged pods.
-- **Updates will affect all tenants**

-## Best practices
+### Mitigating challenges
-{: #best-practice}
+{: #mitigate-challenges}

+Namespace-based isolation requires stringent access control and isolation for each tenant, reducing the odds of data breaches from tenant to tenant.

+Access control
-- **Access Control - Use policies to ensure that tenants can access only what they should have access to (RBAC)**
+:   Use policies to help ensure that tenants can access only what they require access to.

-**Fair Sharing** should be enforced by setting limits per tenant on:
-- Resource Quotas
-- Pod Priority
-- Quality of Service
-- Taints & Tolerations
-- Pod Affinity / Anti-affinity
+Fair sharing
+:   Enforce fair sharing by setting limits per tenant on the number of resources, pod priority, quality of service, taints and tolerations, and pod affinity or anti-affinity.

+Isolation
-**Isolation** is critical to prevent tenants from accessing each other's workloads and secrets.
-Assign **different storage classes** to each tenant, ideally linked to their own **encryption keys**.
+:   Isolation is critical to prevent tenants from accessing each other's workloads and secrets.
+Assign different storage classes to each tenant, ideally linked to their own encryption keys.

+Admission controller
-Use an **Admission Controller** to enforce which storage classes are allowed within specific namespaces.
-[Learn more about Kubernetes Admission Controllers](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllersy.
-Use **separate COS/ICD instances** for each tenant.
+:   Use an admission controller to enforce which storage classes are allowed within specific namespaces.
+[Learn more about Kubernetes admission controllers](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/).
+And, use a separate COS/ICD instance for each tenant.

+Internal image registry
-Disable the **internal image registry** if COS is not encrypted.
-[IBM Cloud Registry Guidance](https://cloud.ibm.com/docs/openshift?
+:   Disable the internal image registry if Object Storage is not encrypted.
+For more information, go to [IBM Cloud Registry Guidance](https://cloud.ibm.com/docs/openshift?)

-## Enhancement requests
-{: #enhancement}

-- Implementation check
-- ER for Workload Protection Operator
-- SCC Multi tenant Profile

 ## Determine suitability
 {: #suitability}

+As you evaluate namespace-based isolation, consider the following questions:

-- **Does the ISV have operational expertise for managing namespace isolation?**
+- Does the ISV have operational expertise for managing namespace isolation?
-- **Can namespaces, quotas, and policies ensure enough isolation for the bank?**
+- Can namespaces, quotas, and policies ensure enough isolation for the bank?
-- **Are security and compliance risks acceptable?**
+- Are security and compliance risks acceptable?
-- **Is workload performance unaffected by shared resources (Cluster scoped resources)?**
+- Is workload performance unaffected by shared cluster-scoped resources?
-- **Is the cost efficiency by sharing compute resources across tenants beneficial?**
+- Is the cost efficiency by sharing compute resources across tenants beneficial?